-Unlike surface ships, submarines are subject to significant communications limitations due to the fact that they spend the majority of their active-duty time underwater.
-Submarines are equipped with a limited number of communications antennas that can only transmit data when surfaced.
+Submarines are equipped with a limited number of communications antennas, which can transmit data only when surfaced.
 Inherent time constraints and limited bandwidth often result in lost or garbled data during transmission.
-Consequently, submarine subsystems historically did not transmit health and status data off-hull, which was inconvenient and often costly.
+Consequently, submarine subsystems historically have not transmitted health and status data off-hull, which has been inconvenient and often costly.

 NAVSEA recognized that a combination of data compression algorithms and bandwidth optimization strategies was required.

 The U.S. Navy awarded us this Phase 1 contract under the SBIR Program, a highly competitive program that encourages domestic businesses to engage in federal research that has the potential for commercialization.

 FRESCO allows for the compression of 1 GB of data into 2.3 MB (a 500:1 ratio), reducing surface transmission time from 30 seconds to 5 seconds.

 Because generic, data-independent compression techniques were insufficient to achieve the required compression levels, we developed an innovative new approach that revolutionized the way the U.S. Navy sends and receives communications between submarines and land support.

 The system we developed, the Framework for Rule-based Encoding and Stream Compression (FRESCO), is an extension of an existing streaming-data compression algorithm designed to support low-latency communications by significantly reducing the amount of data to be transmitted.
 The FRESCO solution externalizes data inspection functionality by using XML rules to guide components through better optimization and builds on the analysis of data types, using encoding that removes redundant and extraneous information without a loss in fidelity.